 Get Rid of Shiny Packages and Wrappings

 You aren’t the only one who loves beautifully wrapped gifts with ribbons; your dog appreciates them, too.
-In fact, it is a good idea to quickly put away any cellophane, shiny wrap, and ribbons before your dog decides to start chewing on them.
-Gift wrappings and ribbons that are swallowed can cause intestinal blockages even if they aren’t made out of materials that make them unsafe for your pet to ingest.
+In fact, it is a good idea to quickly put away any cellophane, shiny wrapping, and ribbons before your dog decides to start chewing on them.
+Gift wrappings and ribbons that are swallowed can cause intestinal blockages, even if they aren’t made out of materials that make them unsafe for your pet to ingest.

 Any candy wrap is particularly dangerous because the candy flavour remains on the wrap, and your pet, especially if he or she is still a puppy, may decide the wrapping is the next best thing to wolfing down the candy itself.

 Here are a Few More Potential Valentine’s Day Hazards

 - Candles – Your dog isn’t likely to mistake a candle for food (a young puppy might), even one that gives off the enticing odour of vanilla; however, candles and pets don’t mix well.
 There is always the danger of a curious pet or a happy one with a long wagging tail to come to grief with candles.
 Don’t leave them burning in a room without adult supervision or they may be knocked over by a curious animal.

 - Alcohol – Your dog may very likely drink alcohol left in glasses or spilled on surfaces.
 Be sure and clear away containers that hold any alcohol and clean up spills right away.